-/ 0// OLOCICAL DESOUDCES Mould the preject.
-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact /.
-DI DLOGICAL RESOURCES.
-Would the project: a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? $\boxtimes$ b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? $\boxtimes$ c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? $\boxtimes$ d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? $\boxtimes$ e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? $\boxtimes$ f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+IV.
+BI DLOGICAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Game or U.S. Fish and Wildlife Service? \boxtimes b) Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Game or US Fish and Wildlife Service? \boxtimes c) Have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, Coastal, etc.) through direct removal, filling, hydrological interruption, or other means? \boxtimes d) Interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites? \boxtimes e) Conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance? \boxtimes f) Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan? \boxtimes

 - a.
 According to Napa County Environmental Resource Maps (Watershed layer), the winery site is not located in any designated habitat areas of any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service.
-No exterior construction will take place as part of the project; as a result this project would result in no impacts on any special-status species. - b.
+Minimal construction will take place as part of the project, with some soil disturbance required for expansion of the onsite septic system.
+This project would result in less than significant impacts on any special-status species. - b.
 There are no existing creek-crossings on the site.
-No encroachments or construction is proposed as part of this project that could have impacts on designated riparian habitats or other sensitive natural communities.
-Therefore the project has no impact on riparian habitats or sensitive communities. - c.
+No encroachments or construction is proposed as part of this project that would have impacts on designated riparian habitats or other sensitive natural communities.
+Therefore the impact of this project is less than significant. - c.
 Napa County Environmental Sensitivity Maps (Watershed Overlay) and the Baseline Data Report (Chapter 15.
 Surface Water Hydrology, Map 15-6, Land Cover) do not indicate the presence of any wetlands or potential wetlands within the project boundary.
 The project would not result in substantial impacts to federally protected or potentially sensitive wetlands. - d.
-The project takes place on an already-disturbed winery site and would not interfere with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites. - e.
-The project takes place on an already-disturbed winery site and would not conflict with any local policies or ordinances protecting biological resources. - f.
+The project will take place on an already-disturbed winery site and would not interfere with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites. - e.
+The project will take place on an already-disturbed winery site and would not conflict with any local policies or ordinances protecting biological resources. - f.
 The proposed project would not conflict with the provisions of an adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
 There are no plans applicable to the subject parcel.